General Data Protection Regulation: Influence on foreign laws

 The U.S. state of California passed the California Consumer Privacy Act on 28 June 2018, taking effect on 1 January 2020; it grants rights to transparency and control over the collection of personal information by companies in a similar means to GDPR.
 Critics have argued that such laws need to be implemented at the federal level to be effective, as a collection of state-level laws would have varying standards that would complicate compliance.
 Two other U.S. states have since enacted similar legislation: Virginia passed the Consumer Data Privacy Act on 2 March 2021, and Colorado enacted the Colorado Privacy Act on 8 July 2021.

 The Republic of Turkey, a candidate for European Union membership, has adopted the Law on The Protection of Personal Data on 24 March 2016 in compliance with the EU acquis.

-In China, the Personal Information Protection Law (PIPL), "China's first comprehensive law designed to regulate online data and protect personal information" came into force in 2021.
+China's 2021 Personal Information Protection Law is the country's first comprehensive law on personal data rights and is modeled after the GDPR.
+Switzerland will also adopt a new data protection law that largely follows EU's GDPR.
+With the addition of overseas regions of the European Union joining non-governmental organsational (NGO) bodies in the Caribbean region such as the Organisation of Eastern Caribbean States, the GDPR rules have become necessary to consider in the lack of any current legislation found in the region concerning privacy rights and maintaining compliance of the laws of those outer regions.
+The CLOUD Act, enacted in 2018, is seen by the European Data Protection Supervisor (EDPS) as a law in possible conflict with the GDPR.

+Website views and revenue

+A 2024 study found that GDPR reduced both EU user website page views and website revenue by 12%.